carlosredolar/Geometry-Viewer/README.md

 * **Empty Object:** you can create an empty object on hierarchy

 * **Primitives:** you can choose those primitives and load them on the scene as GameObjects

+* **UI:** you can choose those UI tools and load them on the scene as childs of a Canvas

 ### About